bloodykheeng/notes/apache/apache-laravel-deploy-by-susan.md

+Here’s a **well-organized Markdown guide** for deploying Laravel on Apache, based on your provided resources.

 ---

-# How to Deploy Laravel on Apache (Ubuntu) By Susan
+# How to Deploy Laravel on Apache (Ubuntu) by susan

 ## 📋 Prerequisites